-- 4.1 The Committee consists of an independent chairperson and two independent members who have voting rights and one non-voting councillor member, as required under the Local Government (General) Regulation 2021. - 4.2 The governing body is to appoint the chairperson and members of the Committee.
-Current Committee members are:
+- 4.1 The Committee consists of an independent chair and two independent members who have voting rights and two voting councillors, as required under the approved draft Guidelines for risk management and internal audit for local government in NSW. - 4.2 The governing body is to appoint the chair and members of the Committee.
+Current voting Committee members are:

-Elizabeth Gavey Independent chairperson (voting)
+Elizabeth Gavey Independent chair

-Michael Quirk Independent member (voting)
+Michael Quirk Independent member

-Barry Husking Independent member (voting)
+Barry Husking Independent member

+Councillor Paul Farrow Councillor member

-Peter McLean Councillor member (non-voting)
+Councillor Russell Zammit Councillor member